 Social work courses from other institutions are reviewed on an individual basis.
 In order to have these specific credits reviewed, please contact your student success adviser.

-You should contact B.S.W. student success adviser Sarah Burton-Everette at firstname.lastname@example.org.
-She will be able to refer or provide resources for you to identify how your credits will transfer.
-You will also need to send official copies of your college transcripts to the VCU Transfer Center, Box 842532, Richmond, VA 23284-2532.
+You should contact a B.S.W. student success adviser email@example.com.
+They will be able to refer or provide resources for you to identify how your credits will transfer.

-The VCU School of Social Work currently has an articulation agreement with John Tyler Community College that allows students to complete two years of college at John Tyler and then transfer into the VCU B.S.W. degree program with only two years (or four semesters) remaining before graduation.
-If John Tyler is not an option for you, contact the Office of Student Success at email@example.com to get an understanding of the courses that we recommend students complete before applying to VCU.
+The VCU School of Social Work currently has an articulation agreement with John Tyler Community College and Reynolds Community College that allows students to complete two years at a community college and then transfer into the VCU B.S.W. degree program with as few as two years (or four semesters) remaining before graduation.
+If John Tyler or Reynolds is not an option for you, contact the Office of Student Success at firstname.lastname@example.org to get an understanding of the courses that we recommend students complete before applying to VCU.